 Revocation of a will or codicil requires deliberate and often irretrievable action on the part of the testator, however at a time when domestic statute evolved to establish greater certainty, there were still doubts as to exactly what constituted ‘actual‘ revocation.

-As part of a challenge by the executor, it was argued that the terms of the recently amended Wills Act 1837, namely s.34 which reads:
+As part of a challenge by the executor, it was argued that the terms of the recently amended Wills Act 1837, namely section 34 which reads:

-Were such as to allow for the intention of the deceased to enforce the validity of the will on grounds that his signature had remained part of the will after the 1 January 1838, and that the formalities now applicable under s.20 of the 1837 Act which reads:
+Were such as to allow for the intention of the deceased to enforce the validity of the will on grounds that his signature had remained part of the will after the 1st January 1838, and that the formalities now applicable under section 20 of the 1837 Act, which reads:

 Were peripheral to the actual ‘cutting’ of the will, as opposed to tearing, thus the will was not of itself destroyed nor obliterated, but merely absent of a signature.

-It was also explained that while s.34 of the Wills Act 1837 did not take effect anytime before the 1 January 1838, any action carried out after that date would by extension, remove previous exemption from its powers, therefore the altered will now fell subject to the requirements contained therein, and was duly held to be revoked, while the court reminded the parties that:
+It was also explained that while section 34 of the Wills Act 1837 did not take effect anytime before 1st January 1838, any action carried out after that date would by extension, remove previous exemption from its powers, therefore the altered will now fell subject to the requirements contained therein, and was duly held to be revoked, while the court reminded the parties that: